Key Takeaways

 - More decentralization of operators

-- Smoother bridging & interoperability
+- Smoother bridging and interoperability

 - Stronger transparency standards